sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 ### 3. Stack Tracing (MariaDB only)

 The final step ensures that the patched function is also in the stack trace of our quiescence points.
-This step was only done to select the five patches (patch ID~\#1 -- ID~\#5) for MariaDB.
+This step was done to better manually select the five patches (patch ID~\#1 -- ID~\#5) for MariaDB.

 After applying the source code changes, we want to ensure that the patched function is at least executed and a function that is in the call stack of `do_command`.
 For this, we compile MariaDB with debug flags and execute it while tracing all function calls using `perf`.
 We execute the benchmarks NoOp, YCSB and TPC-C once to generate some load and to monitor the function paths that are executed.

 Subsequently, we check whether the functions affected by the patch exists in the recorded trace data: We compare the compiled object files of the old and the new version, that make up the patch, and extract the name of all changed function names.
 These names are checked whether they exist in the `perf` data.
-Additionally, we keep only patches for which the function is at least in the call tree of `do\_command`, which finally resulted in 17 patches.
+Additionally, we keep only patches for which the function is at least in the call tree of `do_command`, which finally resulted in 17 patches.

 We manually reviewed all 17 patches and checked whether the commit is tracked by MariaDBs bug tracker Jira.
 For in total eight commits, we found a corresponding entry in Jira and six of them were of type ``Bug''.
 Five of the bugs affect the core of MariaDB, i.e. resulting in the patches used for our experiments.